Jane Eyre: Proposals

 Thinking that the pious and conscientious Jane will make a suitable missionary's wife, St John asks her to marry him and to go with him to India, not out of love, but out of duty.
 Jane initially accepts going to India but rejects the marriage proposal, suggesting they travel as brother and sister.
-As soon as Jane's resolve against marriage to St John begins to weaken, she mystically hears Mr Rochester's voice calling her name.
+As Jane's resolve against marriage to St John begins to weaken, she seems to hear Mr Rochester's voice calling her name.
 Jane then returns to Thornfield Hall to see if Rochester is all right, only to find blackened ruins.
 She learns that Rochester sent Mrs Fairfax into retirement and Adèle to school a few months following her departure.
 Shortly afterwards, his wife set the house on fire and died after jumping from the roof.
 While saving the servants and attempting to rescue his wife, Rochester lost a hand and his eyesight.

 Jane reunites with Rochester, and he is overjoyed at her return, but fears that she will be repulsed by his condition.
 "Am I hideous, Jane?", he asks.
 "Very, sir; you always were, you know", she replies.
-Now a humbled man, Rochester vows to live a purer life, and reveals that he has intensely pined for Jane ever since she left; he even called out her name in despair one night (the very call that she heard from Moor House), and heard her reply from miles away, signifying the connection between them.
-Jane asserts herself as a financially independent woman and assures him of her love, declaring that she will never leave him; Rochester proposes again, and they are married.
+Now a humbled man, Rochester vows to live a purer life, and reveals that he has intensely pined for Jane ever since she left.
+He had even called out her name in despair one night, the very call that she heard from Moor House, and heard her reply from miles away, signifying the connection between them.
+Jane asserts herself as a financially independent woman and assures him of her love, declaring that she will never leave him.
+Rochester proposes again, and they are married.
+The narrator breaks the fourth wall and in a famous metafictional manner directly addresses the reader: "Reader, I married him."
 They live blissfully together in an old house in the woods called Ferndean Manor.
 The couple stay in touch with Adèle as she grows up, as well as Diana and Mary, who each gain loving husbands of their own.
 St John moves to India to accomplish his missionary goals, but is implied to have fallen gravely ill there.
 Rochester regains sight in one eye two years after his and Jane's marriage, enabling him to see their newborn son.